The Fountain of Life (painting): Upper terrace

 The top level shows a Deësis scene, with God the Father in the center, flanked by the Virgin Mary and St. John the Evangelist.
 This passage closely resembles a similar scene in the Ghent Altarpiece.
 All three figures are seated in front of hanging oriental style carpets.

-God holds a staff in his left hand, and holds up his right up in the act of blessing.
+God holds a staff in his left hand and raises his right hand in the act of blessing.
 He is enthroned within a tall, elaborate Gothic architectural setting.
-His throne contains symbols of the Evangelists, while the baldachin around and above him is decorated with illusionistic painted reliefs of Old Testament prophets intended to look like sculptures.
+His throne contains symbols of the Evangelists while the baldachin around and above him is decorated with illusionistic painted reliefs of Old Testament prophets intended to look like sculptures.
 The lamb sits on a pedestal before God, on a structure through which the water of grace, symbolising the rite of baptism, flows before reaching the fountain of life in the lowest terrace.

 Mary is seated and reading a red book, probably a book of hours.
 She wears a blue gown, the folds and cloth of which are closely detailed.
 She has blond hair which is unbraided and falls over her shoulders.
 In contrast to her depiction in the Ghent Altarpiece, here her dress is plain, lacks any embroidery or gilded lining, while her book is not girdled.
-John is dressed in a green robe, also has blond hair and sits writing in a holy book.
+John is dressed in a green robe, has blond hair and sits writing in a holy book.